filecoin-project/lotus/documentation/en/mining-troubleshooting.md

 # WARN  main  lotus-storage-miner/main.go:73  failed to get api endpoint: (/Users/myrmidon/.lotusstorage) %!w(*errors.errorString=&{API not running (no endpoint)}):
 ```

 If you see this, that means your **Lotus Storage Miner** isn't ready yet.
+You need to finish [syncing the chain](https://docs.lotu.sh/en+join-testnet).

 ## Your computer is too slow